The Soldier's Details

 - Victoria Point, Kdendau 4.8km, Thetkaw 14km, Meiloe 75km, Aungganaung 105km

 - Cause of Death:

 - Lost at Sea

 - Date of Death:

-Royal James Bagg was born 21 Sept, 1909, Tragically his mother Eliza jane died the following day 22 Sept.
+Royal James Bagg was born 21 Sept, 1909.
+Tragically his mother Eliza Jane died the following day 22 Sept.
 1909.
 John Randall Baggs and Eliza Jane Rogers had married 1888 Weymouth.
 Royal was youngest of seven children.
 His father John Randall Baggs who had remarried, died England 1943.

 We are unable to confirm exactly when Royal sailed to Australia, however we believe he and older sister Martha (then aged about 20 years) arrived in 1916 (he would have been about 7 years old) on ‘Omrah’.

 Six of the seven siblings came to WA except-